DavidBuchanan314/tweetable-polyglot-png/README.md

 palette, then it must have at least 257 unique colours (otherwise twitter will optimise it to use a palette).

+The resolution can be up to 4096x4096, however, be aware that twitter will serve a downscaled version by default, for images greater than 680x680 (depending on your display DPI, etc.).

 ## Embedded file requirements

 The total output file size must be less than 3MB (maybe 5MB?), otherwise